MRes Projects - Sport, Health and Exercise Science

 MRes Science can be studied either full time (1-year) or part time (2-years).
 You will develop a wide variety of skills, experience and competence on this course, and the MRes will provide a thorough grounding for students moving towards Doctoral (PhD) studies, or pursuing research related activities as a career.

-These Sport, Health and Exercise Science projects are available for September 2019 or January 2020 start.
 Please note this list of projects is not exhaustive and you'll need to meet and discuss the project you're interested in with a member of research staff before you apply.

 - An analysis of market segmentation and product specificity in the sport of road cycling